ALib C++ Library

 This is how this is done:

-• An instance of class ResourcePool is created prior to executing the first phase PrepareResources and is distributed among the camps.
+• An instance of class ResourcePool is created before executing the first phase PrepareResources and is distributed among the camps.

 The distribution is performed in reverse order, starting with the given targetCamp and from there to the lower level camps.

-• The same is done with a new instance of class Configuration , but this is done only prior to executing second phase PrepareConfig .
+• The same is done with a new instance of class Configuration, but this is done only before executing second phase PrepareConfig.

 The following schematic summarizes this: